forlilab/Meeko/docs/source/tutorial4a.rst

    ]

    # Calculating the center of the ligand in the PDB structure
+   # E20 is the residue name for Donepezil in the PDB structure
    center = get_center_of_residue("4EY7", "A", "E20")

    # Writing out the grid parameter file (GPF) for AutoDock-GPU